Top 10 Classic Rock Songs About Time

 #3 – Time (performed by Freddie Mercury)

-Fans of Queen will remember Freddie Mercury as the legendary frontman that rocked the music industry like no other.
+Fans of Queen will remember Freddie Mercury as the legendary frontman who rocked the music industry like no other.
 When he went solo, “Time” was a song he recorded in 1986, along with “In My Defence.”
 These were for Dave Clark’s musical, Time.
 On the UK Singles Chart, “Time” became a number thirty-two hit.
-It was even more popular in Ireland as it peaked at number twelve on its official music chart.
-In 2000, it became part of Freddie Mercury’s posthumously released box set The Solo Collection, as well as 2006’s Lover of Life, Singer of Songs: The Very Best of Freddie Mercury Solo.
+It was even more prevalent in Ireland, as it peaked at number twelve on its official music chart.
+In 2000, it became part of Freddie Mercury’s posthumously released box set The Solo Collection and 2006’s Lover of Life, Singer of Songs: The Very Best of Freddie Mercury Solo.

 When listening to Mercury’s unmistakable voice in this concept of “Time,” it’s very hard to do so without shedding a tear.
 There have been remixed versions of this classic.
 As “Time Waits for No One,” it became a number forty hit on the US Billboard Hot Rock & Alternative Songs chart.
 However, nothing beats the original.
 It’s also impossible to beat this song as an all-time classic.